qtbeee/tagdeletion/README.md

 Designed to remove the first opening tag and last closing tag in a selection of text.
 Tags don't need to match to be removed.
 Self-closed tags (like `<br/>`) are ignored.
 Comments are also ignored.

+Version 1.1.0 now applies tag removal to each selection in the document.

 ####How to Use:

 1. Select text so the opening and closing tag you want to remove are surrounded.